MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-recognize-intent.md

 ---
 title: Recognize intent | Microsoft Docs
-description: Teach your bot to recognize what the user "meant to do" and respond appropriately to the user's intent using the Bot Builder SDK for Node.js.
+description: Learn how to recognize what the user "meant to do" and respond appropriately to the user's intent using the Bot Builder SDK for Node.js.
 author: DeniseMak
 ms.author: v-demak
 manager: rstand